-Virginia Woolf, Mrs. Dalloway (via wavingtovirginia)
+Virginia Woolf, A Sketch of the Past (via wavingtovirginia)

 What is art?
 Like a declaration of love: the consciousness of our dependence on each other.
 A confession.
 An unconscious act that none the less reflects the true meaning of life—love and sacrifice.

 Andrei Tarkovsky, Sculpting in Time (via heartvoyage)

 Fantasy is escapist, and that is its glory.
 If a soldier is imprisioned by the enemy, don’t we consider it his duty to escape?…If we value the freedom of mind and soul, if we’re partisans of liberty, then it’s our plain duty to escape, and to take as many people with us as we can

 A great fire burns within me, but no one stops to warm themselves at it, and passers-by only see a wisp of smoke.